sarah-quinones/pulp/README.md

 Requires the first non-lifetime generic parameter, as well as the function's first input parameter to be the SIMD type.
-Also currently requires that all the lifetimes be explicitly specified.

 ```rust
 #[pulp::with_simd(sum = pulp::Arch::new())]